- The Memorial Union is not responsible for any article lost in the building. The Lost and Found is located in the Memorial Union Office.

 - The building staff will provide all furniture set-ups in each room following the specifications requested by the customer.
 Refer to the Decorations section for additional decor allowed.

 - Due to the variety of set-up options offered, set-up and clean-up times vary which could affect the availability of a space for other events.
 Requests for a space cannot be made during scheduled set-up and clean-up times of other events.

-- The Memorial Union, Wadsworth Hall, the Rozsa Center, and the Portage Lake Golf Course Par & Grill have Michigan liquor licenses, which authorize the purchase and dispensing of alcoholic beverages on those premises.
-Alcohol service is limited to events taking place in these locations and a minimum amount of food mmust be available at all events with alcohol service.
+- The Memorial Union, Wadsworth Hall, the Rozsa Center, the Student Development Complex (SDC), and the Portage Lake Golf Course Par & Grill have Michigan liquor licenses, which authorize the purchase and dispensing of alcoholic beverages on those premises.
+Alcohol service is limited to events taking place in these locations and a minimum amount of food must be available at all events with alcohol service.
 All rules and regulations set forth by the Michigan Liquor Control Commission must be strictly adhered to.

 - No one under the age of 21 shall consume alcohol on our premises, and we require the cooperation and participation of all sponsors of alcohol events to help enforce the legal drinking age.
 An alcoholic beverage service registration form and waiver must be signed by a host before the beverage service is provided.

 - Consult our staff for other requirements and explanations of liquor laws that are applicable in the state of Michigan.

 All Michigan Tech buildings are smoke-free.
 As of September 3, 2013 the entire campus is smoke-free.
 No smoking is permitted anywhere on campus in accordance with the Michigan Tech Smoke-Free Policy.